imronpuji/expgen/README.md

 # expgen
 expgen is cli for generate, mvc model like controller, migration, view, model, router, its simple

-install with npm i express-sequelize-crud
+install with npm i express-crud-sequelize

 then you can use it by command, exp-gen -i